In Which Jesus Loves AC/DC and I Try to Love the Gaither Vocal Band

 Because Jesus has always eventually come to me in music.
 Or because same difference: music has always eventually delivered me to Him.

-The worst song ever written is Rascal Flatts’ “Life Is a Highway.”
+The worst song ever written is Tom Cochrane's “Life Is a Highway.”
+Worse yet, Rascal Flatt's cover of it.

-The worst song ever written is Lee Greenwood’s “Proud To Be An American.”
+The worst song ever written is Lee Greenwood’s “God Bless the USA.”

 The worst song ever written is special music at a Baptist church—a husband and wife duet who sing like the last two candies in the dish.
 Youth group interpretive dance.
 Unctuous worship bands.
 Christmas musicals.
 The backing track that won't start.
 The lie that because the music is sanctified it's good: four wax dummies in a southern gospel quartet, grinning like pie plates and pointing at who knows what.